 Steve Holmes is an Assistant Professor in the department of English (writing and rhetoric) and a Faculty Affiliate in the Cultural Studies PhD program at George Mason University.

-Steve's current single-author book project (revised manuscript submitted to university press) explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.
+Steve is the author Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017) explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.

 "Can We Name the Tools?
 Ontologies of Code, Speculative Techné and Rhetorical Concealment."
 Computational Culture's special issue on the Rhetoric of Code.
 Eds.
 James J. Brown Jr. and Annette Vee.
 5 (2016). http://computationalculture.net/article/can-we-name-the-tools-ontologies-of-code-speculative-techne-and-rhetorical-concealment